 For reference types, no explicit cast is required when assigning an object of a child type to a variable of its parent type; however, an explicit cast is required when assigning an object designated by a parent type reference to a variable of any of its child types.
 A ClassCastException will be thrown at runtime unless the parent type reference is referring to an object of the child type.

 The vulnerability documented in ISO/IEC 24772-1:2024 relating to the ability to distinguish integer types representing different physical units (such as meters or feet) exists in Java.
-It can be mitigated by generating distinct classes for each dimensional type and creating operators and conversion methods that correctly perform the conversations.
+It can be mitigated by generating distinct classes for each dimensional type and creating operators and conversion methods that correctly perform the conversions.

 6.2.2 Avoidance mechanisms for language users